The danger of CRISPR gene-editing technology used in food or even humans

 This improved freshness, a better flavor, and the fruit would spoil less.
 Even if this product was in high demand, it never became a profitable event because of the high production and distribution cost.
 To me, it sounds very much like interfering with a natural process that has served humanity since the beginning of agriculture.

-In this short video, you get GMO explained.
+In this video of 1 May 2017, you get GMO explained.
 The food you eat has an enormous influence on your health.
 That is why being informed is so important.

 How Monsanto uses CRISPR to wiggle out of the responsibility for GMO labeling